typelevel/algebra/README.md

 ## development process

 Please make a pull request against the master branch.
 For those that have merge access to the repo, we follow these rules:

-1. You may not merge your own PR unless `N` people have given you a shipit/+1 etc... and Travis CI is green.
+1. Do not merge your own PR unless *N* people have signed-off on the PR (e.g. given a thumbs-up, +1, shipit, etc) and Travis is green.

-2. If you are not the author, and you see `N-1` shipits and Travis CI is green, just click merge and delete the branch.
+2. If you are not the author, and you see *N-1* sign-offs and Travis is green, just click merge and delete the branch.

-3. N = 1.
+3. Currently, *N = 1*.

 ## algebra overview